 The benefits of exercise are obvious to all but the most dedicated couch potato and scientific research is confirming the positives all the time.

 The most recent research from the USA shows that elderly? (all were over 50) joggers are half as likely to die from ailments such as cancer than non-joggers.

 Age?related disabilities were delayed by an average of 16 years and there was no evidence that they wore their knees out or suffered increases in osteoarthritis etc.

 So, there's the excuses debunked too!

 Exercise has beneficial effects on the cardiovascular system, including reducing high blood pressure.

-It reduces cholesterol, helps sufferers of osteoarthritis and type II diabetes and a host
+It reduces cholesterol, helps sufferers of osteoarthritis and type II diabetes and a host of other conditions.

 It can even be effective in alleviating depression and increasing bone density.